PartnerFusionInc/lucency-gtm-template/README.md

-# lucency-gtm-template
+# Lucency Template for GTM

-Lucency Template for Google Tag Manager
+The GTM template for the Lucency call tracking javascript SDK.
+See https://lucency.com for more information.